mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 client as if using [mysql_clear_password](https://mariadb.com/kb/en/connection/#mysql_clear_password-plugin).
-This setting has no effect on MaxScale-to-backend communication, which adapts to either "dialog" or "mysql_clear_password", depeding on which one the backend suggests.
+This setting has no effect on MaxScale-to-backend communication, which adapts to either "dialog" or "mysql_clear_password", depending on which one the backend suggests.
 This setting is meant to be used with the similarly named MariaDB Server setting.